funbringer/norsu/README.md

 **`[^]target[:search]`**

-* By default, target's name is used both as install dir name and branch search strings, but you can separate those using `:`;
+* By default, target's name is used both as install dir name and branch search strings, but you can separate them using `:`;
 * Target might be positive (e.g. `master`, `9.6.5`, `10`) and negative (i.e. exclude some build, e.g. `^master`);
 * Search strings may be versions (e.g. `10`, `9.6.8`, `9.5`) or (parts of) branch names (e.g. `master`, `REL_10`);